-For some young people coming to terms with the fact that they might be trans or gender variant can be very difficult.
+For some young people, coming to terms with the fact that they might be transgender can be very difficult.
 If you feel like this, remember that there are plenty of people who can help.
 They can talk things through with you and help you to explore and come to terms with the way you feel.

 Find out what services are available to you in your area.
 Remember your school nurse is always there to give you confidential help and support.